 Square – Serial Innovation

-In 2009, Jack Dorsey (from Twitter) started to work in a new project after hearing that a friend was unable to complete a sale because couldn’t accept credit card as payment.
+In 2009, Jack Dorsey (from Twitter) started to work in a new project after hearing that a friend was unable to complete a sale because they couldn’t accept credit card as payment.
 In May 2010 he launched Square.

 Square is a service that allows anyone to receive credit card payments.
 Without having a business or a merchant account.
 Imagine various freelancers, small business and everyone taking credit card.
 Square has a great market potential.